Select Production Orders

 Column Description

-Selected If selected this production order will move the next phase.
+Selected A check box that indicates (if selected) that this production order will move to the next phase.

-Order Type This is an order type of the production order.
+Order Type The order type of the production order.

-Production Nbr This is a production order with open material requirements.
+Production Nbr.
+A production order with open material requirements.

 Subitem